edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 };
 ```

-As you can see it's pretty trivial to compose with hooks to create complex UIs with a higher code reusability.
+As you can see it's pretty trivial to use composition to create complex UIs with a higher code reusability.